ChordPro/chordpro/docs/content/Directives-image.md

     anchor="paper" x="0" y="0"

-will place the image in the top left corner of the paper.
+will place the image in the top left corner of the paper, while

+    anchor="paper" x="-0" y="-0"

+will place the image in the bottom right corner of the paper.

 When the offset is a percentage, it is adjusted for the image size.
 For example, with `x="0%"` the left side of the image is at the left